Key Provisions to Monitor in Your Elevator Maintenance Contracts

 Properly operating elevators rank near the top of the most important — and most visible —equipment in a community association.
 Yet some communities sign standard service contracts without giving the terms much thought.

-“One of the biggest mistakes across the board with associations is not having a lawyer look over the elevator contracts,” says Jennifer Horan, a shareholder in the Naples, Fla., office of Becker & Poliakoff.
+“One of the biggest mistakes across the board with associations is not having a lawyer look over the elevator contracts,” says Jennifer Biletnikoff, a shareholder in the Naples, Fla., office of Becker & Poliakoff.
 “There are a lot of provisions that I’d recommend changing if possible.”

 Duration and auto-renewal is one critical area associations should try to negotiate with the provider.